 If relevant for your office or position, including social media can help continue to engage your audience online.

 Please only use a short URL in your email signature.
 A short URL is a web address that has been condensed to be more clear to where you are sending someone.
-In the example above, the department Katye Munger works in is Marketing & Communications and the short URL is "marcom," telling the user they will be going to the Marketing & Communications web page.

 Use plain text so that your email is compatible with all email clients and devices.
 Avoid bold, italics, html, colors, and special fonts.